Azure/missionlz/src/docs/workload-deployment.md

 ### Advanced Deployment

-A true usage of tier 3 workloads will require a more advanced setup than allowed through a quick start.
+A production usage of tier 3 workloads will require a more advanced setup than allowed through a quick start.
 In order to perform these deployments you will have to modify three configuration files, and use the deployment script with the resulting files.

 **NOTE** These steps will need to be repeated for each workload subscription you wish to add.